 - Access to learning resources

-This initiative will help make those involved become visible and effective and further support development and improvement capability.
-Organisations will benefit not only from participant’s development, but also from better access to great ideas, opportunities and talent from across the system, which can then be harnessed and deployed for wider benefit.
+This initiative helps to make those involved become visible and effective and further support development and improvement capability.
+Organisations benefit not only from participant’s development, but also from better access to great ideas, opportunities and talent from across the system, which can then be harnessed and deployed for wider benefit.

-The Aspiring Improvers Programme is led by Kate Hall, Chief Operating Officer and Director of Capability, UCLPartners
+The Aspiring Improvers Programme is led by Kate Hall, Director of Capability, UCLPartners

 For more information, please contact us at email@example.com